dremedys/tech-culture-front-internship/final-fullstack/README.md

 Final testing app
 Created full stack app using
 For front-end:
-React Redux, thunk,axios
+-React Redux, thunk,axios
 For back-end:
-Django,DRF
+-Django,DRF
-DataBase: postgres
+-DataBase: postgres

 Functionalities:
-Login/register JWT
+-Login/register JWT
-Create a post(with an image), view feed, view user profile Edit user profile,avatar
+-Create a post(with an image), view feed, view user profile -Edit user profile,avatar
-View/leave comment to a  post, like a comment, etc.
+-View/leave comment to a  post, like a comment, etc.

 To run the app:
 - clone the repo